-- 2. To improve the knowledge and skills of employees in relevant consulting companies. - 3.
-To improve the employability of adult learners.
+- To improve quality and access to vocational education and training. - To improve the knowledge and skills of employees in relevant consulting companies. - To improve the employability of adult learners.

 Based on the extensive international survey, we developed a training program with learning materials for mentors, a training program with learning materials for FDI advisors, and initiatives to include FDI advisors' training program into national educational schemes in Slovenia and Cyprus.